HMAS Burra Bra: Ferry service

 She made her trial run on 6 November 1908.

 During the 1928 Roman Catholic Congress, the church used the vessel to ferry delegates to Manly.
 She was painted white with a large cross on either side of her funnel and was escorted many smaller craft and other ferries.
 She was the flag ship for the Pittwater Regatta on 28 December 1929.

 She became the last of the open upper deck Manly ferries; unlike her sisters, Bellubera, Barrenjoey (North Head), and Baragoola her upper decks were never enclosed.
 The second oldest of the Binngarra type ferry (Binngarra of 1905 was hulked in 1933), she was used as a spare ferry from the mid-1930s.
 The ferry was withdrawn from service in 1940.

 Naval service

-On 13 November 1942 during World War 2, it was requisitioned by the Royal Australian Navy.
+On 13 November 1942 during World War II, it was requisitioned by the Royal Australian Navy.
 Her superstructure was stripped down, one wheelhouse removed, and she was fitted out by Poole and Steel Limited (Sydney) and armed with one 12-pounder on the stern, two Vickers machine guns, and two depth charge chutes.
 She was commissioned HMAS Burra Bra, with the Pennant Number 69, on 1 February 1943.
 Based at Jervis Bay, the navy used her at sea as an anti-submarine training ship and as a target towing vessel for aircraft torpedo and bombing practise.
 On 25 August 1943 Burra Bra was purchased by the Commonwealth government.
-It was laid up on 1 June 1944 at Athol Bight adjacent Bradley's Head, before being used to supply steam to vessels under refit.
+It was laid up on 1 June 1944 at Athol Bight adjacent Bradleys Head, before being used to supply steam to vessels under refit.
 It was sold in November 1947 for stripping and later scuttled at sea.